 And Then IT Came

-In the opening photo, my room was the one at the building’s front-right corner.
-The house also sat at the top of a steep hill, which plunged through the woods to intramural fields far below.
+FYI: In the opening photo, my room was the one at the building’s right-front corner.
+The house sat at the top of a steep hill, which plunged down through the woods to intramural fields far below.
 So while my room’s front window was at ground level, the window on the side around the corner was on the second floor.
 That’s important.

 Carrying a candle, I went to brush my teeth in the nearby bathroom.
-But as I returned, something that felt like fingertips pushed into my back.
+But as I returned to my room, something that felt like fingertips pushed into my back.
 Turning around, the only thing I saw was a faint circular glow at the farthest end of the hall (at the far-left end of the building in the photo).
-The glow grew brighter until it became a blinding white sphere.
+And the glow grew brighter until it became a blinding white sphere.

 Then, it began floating down the hall toward me… intensely illuminating the ceiling, walls and floor around it as it advanced.
 But when it suddenly accelerated, I did NOT wait to see what it would look like when it reached me.
 I bolted to my room, locked the door, and propped a chair under its knob.
 (Yes… I know… but what else was one to do!)